rfadeev/pump-editor/README.md

 * `Only Valid` - show only valid preset assets
 * `Only Invalid` - show only not valid preset assets

-Use "Filter by preset type" toggle to control filtering of listed preset assets:
+Use `Filter by preset type` toggle to control filtering of listed preset assets:
 * Toggle on - filter listed preset assets by target preset type selected via popup.
 For `Only Invalid` validity toolbar option listed preset are not filtered and type selection popup is not shown.
 * Toggle off - no filtering of listed preset assets by preset type